psychemedia/pentrich-uprising/notes/vf-vfringe-anywhens-show-v1.md

 A time of war, and a time of failed harvests.

 A time when sons would follow their fathers onto troop ships and ships of war; when the women worked, and their children helped them; a time when intrepid explorers were opening up new lands to trade with, at least, until the blockades had started.
 And a time when poor harvests increased the price of wheat.
-And if pretty much all you ate was bread, then the pricier the bread , the less there was to go round of anything else at all.
+And if pretty much all you ate was bread, then the pricier the bread, the less there was to go round of anything else at all.

-It was a cold time, too.
-It used to be remembered that is was so cold, that winter, that even the largest rivers froze over.
+And a time when the Prime Minister would be assassinated for a failing to provide compensation to a British citizen who felt he had been wronged when trading in Russia by the Russian authorties.
+"Sorry, but we can't help" the Foreigh Office, had said, "so do your worst".
+And he had; by shooting and killing the Prime Minister of the time, William Percival.
+But that is another story...

-And the late Spring?
-That in turn meant a slow start to the growing season.
+It was a cold time, too, so cold, that winter, that even the largest rivers froze over.
+The late Spring, in turn, meant a slow start to the growing season.
 And *that* meant there'd be another poor harvest.

 Before the machines came, life had never really changed much at all, not in my time, nor your time, nor your granparent's time, or... ever.
 Prices went *up*; then prices went *down*; and then up again, for a bit, then down again.
 And your parents paid pretty much the same amount for their bread as *their* parents had before them.